Upper Kirby: History

-In 2006 the Upper Kirby district plans to establish a "teen center" at Richmond at Wake Forest geared towards students at Lamar High School, Lanier Middle School, St. John's School, and other Upper Kirby schools and schools near Upper Kirby.
+In 2006 the Upper Kirby district had plans to establish a "teen center" at Richmond at Wake Forest geared towards students at Lamar High School, Lanier Middle School, St. John's School, and other Upper Kirby schools and schools near Upper Kirby.
 Funding issues have delayed establishment of the center.

+Cityscape

+In 2017, about 53% of the housing units were constructed post-1999.

 Economy

 Several businesses are located in the district.
 The studio for KTRK-TV ABC 13, the ABC station for the Houston area, is located at 3310 Bissonnet Street.
 Solvay America has its headquarters in the district. cPanel has its office in Upper Kirby.
 Restaurants Acquisition I, L.L.C., the operator of Black-eyed Pea restaurants in Texas, is headquartered in Upper Kirby.

 In addition a Pakistan International Airlines booking office is in Suite 805 at 3730 Kirby Drive.
 CBS Radio Houston which houses KHMX, KILT-AM, KILT-FM, KLOL, KKHH, KIKK, is also located in Upper Kirby.

-The Borders Bookstore in Upper Kirby opened in 2000.
-It was the only Borders store within the 610 Loop.
-It closed on Sunday September 18, 2011.